Godot Tips and Best Practice

 There are a couple of other things I would recommend in my Godot tips and tricks post.
 They are more a personal preference, but nonetheless, I would like to mention them.

 When I started using Godot Engine, I ordered my project folder in a very specific way.
 All the scripts I put into a “scripts” folder.
 Every scene I put into a “scenes” folder.
 All of the materials I put into a “materials” folder, and so on and so forth.
-While this worked well enough in the beginning, I soon realised, that it was getting more and more complicated to navigate through the whole “scripts” folder in order to find that one specific script I was searching for.
+While this worked well enough in the beginning, I soon realized, that it was getting more and more complicated to navigate through the whole “scripts” folder in order to find that one specific script I was searching for.

 So I quickly began to restructure my project folders.
 The best way for me to this date is to order my folder in a way so that every object has its folder (check screenshot).
 I then put everything associated with this object into its folder.
 This way I could always find what I searched for.
 Even in bigger projects.
 Godot itself also helps with this structure, since it has different symbols for different resource types.
 So you immediately can identify the script, or the scene or the material in the folder.